Late spring snows, that occur after plants have sent up flowers or leafed out, generally leaves plant freeze damage or destruction in their wake.

 Address damaged and hanging branches Branches broken by winds may still be hanging in the tree to fall at any time and cracked branches could fall in the next wind storm.
 Falling branches pose serious risks to people and property.
 If you can’t reach limb damage with an extended saw while standing flat-footed on the ground, bring in a pro who has the equipment and know-how to do the job safely.
 If you suspect there may be damage, schedule an inspection by a pro who can tell you whether pruning is in order.

 Splayed shrubs Heavy snows often leave shrubs splayed open and they may not perk up to their original form on their own.
-You can help the shrub recover by bundling and tying the branches for a couple of months to help it regain its former shape.
+You can help the shrub recover from plant freeze damage by bundling and tying the branches for a couple of months to help it regain its former shape.